ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-3-overriding.rst

 .. note::

     To override an inherited method, the method in the child class must have the same name, parameter list, and return type (or a subclass of the return type) as the parent method.
+Any method that is called must be defined within its own class or its superclass.

 You may see the @Override annotation above a method.
 This is optional but it provides an extra compiler check that you have matched the method signature exactly.